Xoriam/git-example/readme.txt

-This is an example file.
+This is a file.

+Also, this will be a new change in my file.